Why Choose Us

 About Hope Community Medicine

 We believe that more than medicine is needed when providing quality care for our patients.

-Here at Hope Community Medicine, we want to be the leading deep East Texas health provider recognized for our outstanding patient care, innovative technologies, programs, and medicines as well as a highly motivated, distinguished staff.
+Here at Hope Community Medicine, we want to be the leading Deep East Texas health care provider recognized for our outstanding patient care, innovative technologies, programs and medicines, as well as a highly motivated and distinguished staff.
 We plan to achieve these goals by constantly seeking improvements in all aspects of our organizations.
-Currently, we are taking strides in building new facilities, increasing community and patient outreach through various good-will programs and informational classes.
+Currently, we are making strides in building new facilities, increasing community and patient outreach through various good-will programs and informational classes.